 A range of sandwiches, wraps, and rolls is also available for those wanting something lighter, as well as freshly prepared salads and soups.
 The well-stocked bar serves a variety of cocktails – don’t miss trying the Rocket Fuel for which the café is famous – as well as fine wines, craft beers, and other spirits.

-Contact: 479 Bay Ave, Ocean Beach, NY 11770, Phone: 631-583-9890
+CJ's Fire Island, 479 Bay Ave, Ocean Beach, NY 11770, Phone: 631-583-9890

 5. SandCastle on The Ocean

 SandCastle on The Ocean is a casual, inviting oceanfront restaurant in Cherry Grove that offers an innovative and creative menu against a backdrop of beautiful sea views.
 The stylish restaurant is airy and bright with modern décor and serves a seafood-centric menu of mouthwatering cuisine made from locally sourced ingredients.

 Enjoy Lobster Bisque, Watermelon Gazpacho, or crisp salads, followed by Jumbo Lump Crab Cakes or Fried Calamari for lunch.
 Signature dishes on the dinner menu include Grilled Filet Mignon, Charred Salmon, and Sesame Seared Yellowfin Tuna.
 A raw bar offering oysters, shrimp, clams, and Alaskan King Crab Legs provides the perfect accompaniment to sundowners and live music on the weekends.

-Contact: 106 Lewis Walk, Cherry Grove, Fire Island, NY, 631-597-4174
+SandCastle on The Ocean, 106 Lewis Walk, Cherry Grove, Fire Island, NY, 631-597-4174

 6. Smith Point County Park